hrizwan3/hugo-mock-landing-page-domain-name/README.md

-# Hugo-Mock-Landing-Page
+# Hugo-Mock-Landing-Page-Autodeployed
 Mock landing page for Netflix made using hugo.
+Uses GitHub Actions to deploy the site.
+Follows the sequence of Actions specified in the .github/workflows/gh-pages-deployment.yaml file.